 - No tickets are sold at the Bell's Station entrance.
 You must have a reservation to get into the backcountry.

 - Everyone is strongly encouraged to carpool.
 You are not limited by the number of people in the vehicle.

 - Vehicles are allowed on the Kaiser-Aetna Road (the main dirt road) between Bell’s Station and County Line Road.
 All side roads are closed to the public.

-- Bicycles are permitted except on designated “no-bike” trails and in the State Wilderness areas.
+- Bicycles are permitted except on designated “no-bike” trails.

 - You are allowed to camp anywhere along the Kaiser-Aetna Road between Center Flats Road and County Line Road as long as your vehicle stays on the side of the road and does not block the flow of traffic.